weigo6/python_rotaeno_stabilizer/README_EN.md

 # Update Log

+## V1.4

+- The current version you see is based on the original project of [Lawrenceeeeeeee](https://github.com/Lawrenceeeeeeee/python_rotaeno_stabilizer)'s v1.3 version of the secondary development, so in the README to keep the original project update records.
+- The current version can fully realise the script function of the original project main.py, you can use it according to the instructions of the original project.
+- GUI support through `gui_main.py` file.
+- The graphical application can select input and output folders, and has the function of selecting the default input and output folders.
+- The graphical application supports automatically obtaining the path of ffmpeg packages in the same working directory or user path, and also supports the user to manually select the path.
+- Add support for video processing options such as circular masking, square rendering, high bitrate output, v1 mode, etc.
+- Add settings for adjusting the sampling area of colour squares to fix the problem of recording video processing failure in some models.

 ## v1.3

 - Added background circle, optimized visual experience
 - Fixed some bugs when the script runs on Windows
 - Fixed the issue where the background circle could not be properly added to screen recordings with a small width-height ratio.